 Call Chris Hudson & Associates

 There are a growing number of lawsuits against the maker of Roundup.
 Claimants allege they developed cancer because of Roundup use or exposure and are seeking damages for their medical expenses, lost income, physical pain, and emotional suffering.
-If you’ve been exposed to Roundup and believe your non-Hodgkin lymphoma is a result of that exposure, we encourage you to contact our mass tort lawyers today.
+If you’ve been exposed to Roundup and believe your non-Hodgkin's lymphoma is a result of that exposure, we encourage you to contact our mass tort lawyers today.